Skilled Counsel with the Experience to Defend Fraud Charges

 Some of the common types of fraud cases the Law Office of Brian E. Delius handles include:

 - Internet crimes.
 Accessing someone’s personal information without their consent for monetary gain is a crime.
 It can be charged under federal or Tennessee law.
 Simply posting an image with the intent to frighten someone can lead to a criminal charge.
-My office knows how to defend these charges and make sure your rights and reputation are properly protected.
+Our team knows how to defend these charges and make sure your rights and reputation are properly protected.

 - Embezzlement.
 The essence of embezzlement is that someone is charged with monetary gain or control based on a violation of trust.
 Many acts of embezzlement include complicated schemes.
 Embezzlement requires actual intent.
 A skilled Sevierville fraud defense attorney understands this area of federal and state law and knows which defenses work.